hemanth45-gudi/Secure_Research_project/README.md

 MongoDB

-Features
+Features :
 Authentication – Secure login and user verification using JWT API Integration – Backend APIs connected to frontend for dataset upload, access control, and sharing

-How to Run the Project
+How to Run the Project:
 npm install
 npm start
 python app.py